overlay-market/OIPs/OIPS/oip-1.md

 The following are some significant risks associated with this approach that need to be considered:

 - Informed traders could cause excessive minting without other traders willing to take the other side of their trade (even arbitrageurs).
-In other words, the market knows something Overlay CFMMs won't be able to know, and there isn't another trader willing to take on the risk to balance the active positions on a market.
+In other words, the market knows something Overlay CFMMs won't be able to know, and there isn't another trader willing to take on the risk to balance the active positions on a feed.

 - Manipulation of the underlying TWAPs for funding, particularly on the OVL-ETH feed if liquidity is low or not averaged over a long enough period of time.
 For OVL-ETH, there are freshness concerns associated with price sensitivity constants that need to be balanced here (~ 1 hour TWAP would be ideal).